zenml-io/zenml/docs/book/guides/low-level-api/chapter-4.md

 # Chapter 4: Swap out implementations of individual steps and see caching in action

-What if we don't want to use Tensorflow but rather a [scikit-learn](https://scikit-learn.org/) model?
+What if we don't want to use TensorFlow but rather a [scikit-learn](https://scikit-learn.org/) model?
 This is easy to do.

 ## Create steps